Many years ago, I turned fifty-five and thought I should mention it to everyone. I am now much older but still not a

-I can start collecting CPP (at a large discount.
-It is possible to retire with my pension from work (at a large discount),.
+I can start collecting CPP (at a considerable discount.
+It is possible to retire with my pension from work (at a significant discount).
 There are even discounts at a few stores and restaurants.

 I have seen the world change dramatically over these years.

 - Banks were only open from 10 to 3 PM Monday to Thursday and opened Thursday night 6-8 PM and Fridays were open until 5:00 PM.
 Oh and there were no ATMs, those only started appearing when I went to University (remember the Johnny Cash Machine).
 Hence when someone wasn’t working all their hours in the office, the nasty remark you could make was “Sam works Bankers’ Hours“.
 Now that would mean Sam is working a lot of overtime.
 You don’t even have to go to the bank any more!

 - I applied for my first Credit Card and was turned down!

 - My first job was as a Paperboy and I collected payment every week, door to door.
 I delivered telephone books as a summer job.

 - The first few TVs my family owned were Black and White, and the first colour TV we had was leased from Granada.

 - My brother brought home his first computer in 1977 (I think), it was two boards with a 4 Digit display (I think it might have had 2K of memory).
 Later my Dad bought the family a VIC-20 and we played Pong (and the Sword of Fargoal) and thought it was great.

 - I got paid with an actual Cheque, that I had to take to the bank (which wasn’t open often (remember)).